justmars/statute-patterns/docs/index.md

 ## Match Titles

-Detect titles of Philippine statutory text from arbitrary text:
+Detect titles of Philippine statutes when found in text.

 ```py
 # imagine messy legalese with citations